High-dimensional Sobolev tests on hyperspheres: Acknowledgments

 \section{Acknowledgments}

-The second author acknowledges support from grant PID2021-124051NB-I00, funded by MCIN/\-AEI/\-10.13039/\-50110001103 and by ``ERDF A way of making Europe''.
+The second author acknowledges support from grant PID2021-124051NB-I00, funded by MCIN/\-AEI/\-10.13039/\-501100011033 and by ``ERDF A way of making Europe''.
 His research was also supported by ``Convocatoria de la Universidad Carlos III de Madrid de Ayudas para la recualificación del sistema universitario español para 2021--2023'', funded by Spain's Ministerio de Ciencia, Innovación y Universidades.
-The third author acknowledges support from a PDR and a Hubert-Curient grants from the Fonds National de la Recherche Scientifique (FNRS).
+The third author acknowledges support from PDR and Hubert-Curien grants from the Fonds National de la Recherche Scientifique (FNRS).
+Comments by two anonymous reviewers are acknowledged.